shefaet/rebus/README.md

 rubus
 =====

-Rubus is a header-only C++ library for the Raspberry Pi 3, designed with clarity and usability in mind.
+Rubus is a header-only modern C++ library for the Raspberry Pi, designed with clarity and usability in mind.

 Examples
 --------